 My academic writing centres on the social history of sport and leisure.
 My research on summer camps and canoeing has appeared in Labour / Le Travail, Histoire Sociale/Social History, and a variety of edited collections.
-My first monograph, Canoe and Canvas, is now available through the University of Toronto Press.
+My first book, Canoe and Canvas, was published by the University of Toronto Press in 2019.

-I also write about culture, sport, recreation, and the environment for publications like Up Here Magazine, Edge YK, and Barista Magazine, and websites like The Otter,.
+I also write about culture, sport, recreation, and the environment for publications like Up Here Magazine, Edge YK, and Barista Magazine, and websites like NiCHE,.